How to plan a sauna room

-Choose between cedar lined insulated sauna door with small window, cedar framed full length glass door or frame less glass door.
-Or the exterior side of the sauna door lines with other finish.
+Choose between cedar lined insulated sauna door with a small window, a cedar-framed full-length glass door or a frameless glass door.
+Or the exterior side of the sauna door lines with another finish.
 A sauna door must always open outwards.

 The best solution is to have the same flooring inside the sauna as in the room outside.
 It is an advantage to have a floor drain in the sauna room.
 This is by no means a necessity, but it does make cleaning the sauna room easier.
-Should be non-slip tiles or a wet-room covering that is easy to dry and keep clean.
+The floor should be tiled with non-slip tiles or a wet-room covering that is easy to dry and keep clean.